suika2engine/suika2/README.md

 ## Trivia

-Did you know...
+Did you know that...
-* Midori wears a watermelon themed tie and pair of hair ribbons to stand out in her uniform?
+* Midori wears a watermelon themed tie and pair of hair ribbons to stand out in her uniform!